|Alabama Mu Chapter|

 Click here to e-mail

 Obviously, the paramount duty of any college student is to excel in the classroom.
 The SAEís have respectable grade point averages on campus.
 For example, in 2000, SAE ranked 25th overall (out of 26 fraternities ranked) in grades compared to all other fraternities on campus.
 In 2005, that number went up to tenth.
-Our 145 member chapter ended the Fall 2013 semester with an overall GPA of 2.92 (our 98 active members had a GPA of 3.06, while our 47 new members had a GPA of 2.52), ranking us 15th overall in grades (out of 28 fraternites ranked) on campus.
+Our current 138 member chapter (second largest IFC fraternity) ended the Spring 2014 semester with an overall GPA of 3.02 (up from 2.92 in the Fall of 2013), ranking us 13th overall (up from 15th overall) in grades (out of 29 IFC fraternities ranked) on campus.
+The All-Fraternity Average was 3.00, while the All-Men's Average was 2.95.
 Commitment to education through weekly study halls and tutoring has obviously made a difference in our fraternityís overall academic plan for success.
 We are striving to continue this upward trend.

 Next to grades, it has been our second greatest goal to make the world around us better.
 To accomplish this goal, the SAE house elects a philanthropy chair to establish a precedent for our involvement in the Tuscaloosa community.
 We host several philanthropy events throughout the year, and on November 7, hosted our annual "Bucking for Breast Cancer" event.
 The event was held at Tuscaloosa's famous Gallettes, located on the strip.
 This allowed community members and other Greek organization members to attend.
 We organized live music and a mechanical bull for people to try out.
 There was a great turnout and all of the funds were donated to a good cause -- to help find a cure and help those affected by this disease.

 In annual chapter events, we held our mid-February "Stockholder's Ball".
-"Parent's Weekend" was also recently held, where alumni and parents visit the house and share time and fond memories with the undergraduate brothers, then unite together in a golf outing, followed by an elegant formal dinner prepared by the staff, concluding with a brief program.
+"Parent's Weekend" was also held in March, where alumni and parents visit the house and share time and fond memories with the undergraduate brothers, then unite together in a golf outing, followed by an elegant formal dinner prepared by the staff, concluding with a brief program.

-We hold two major annual recruitment event weekends in the Spring semester where we get to know many great new prospective men.
-"No Regard" and "Woodstock" are two upcoming must attend recruitment events (both in April).
+We held two major recruitment event weekends in the Spring semester where we got to know many great new prospective men.
+These annual events are must attend recruitment events (usually held in late March and mid-April).
 These events offer an opportunity to establish many great relationships with potential members.
 Early recruitment activities commence in late January, and will continue in earnest throughout the summer months and will formally conclude around the end of August (although recruitment is truly a year round process at Mother Mu).
-Our Recruitment Chairs are busy assembling and evaluating a plethora of names and Recruitment Recommendations for approximately 45 new members to be bid around September 1, 2014.
+Our Recruitment Chairs are busy assembling and evaluating a plethora of names and Recruitment Recommendations for approximately 45 new members to be bid by September 3, 2014.

 Being active collegiate members of The University of Alabama community has always been important to the members of Alabama Mu.
 Interfraternity and sorority relations, as well as a healthy relationship with University administrators, has always been a staple of the SAEís.
 Leadership conferences are an important part of our development as well.
 Currently, it is very clear to the rest of campus that the brothers of Sigma Alpha Epsilon are among the most involved in campus activities and honors.
 Several brothers are members of university honor societies with several holding key officer roles in these societies.